alanef/wfea-toggle-plugin/README.md

 ## Installation ##
+1. Download the zip ( green button on the right, saying CODE ).
-1. Upload the plugin files to the `/wp-content/plugins/wfea-toggle` directory, or install the plugin through the WordPress plugins screen directly.
+2. Upload the plugin files to the `/wp-content/plugins/wfea-toggle` directory, or install the plugin through the WordPress plugins screen directly.
-2. Activate the plugin through the 'Plugins' screen in WordPress
+3. Activate the plugin through the 'Plugins' screen in WordPress

 ## Customization ##
 This is an examplefeel free to clone and make your own changes.